Across Millions of Pairs, Text Similarities in Descriptions of Events Likely Depend on Similarities in Astrology Charts

 These embeddings embody a literal “geometry of meaning”.
-To share a famous example from computer science literature, subtracting the embedding numbers for "man" from those for "king" and then adding those for "woman", one gets the numbers that closely align with "queen".
+To share an example from popular computer science literature, subtracting the embedding numbers for "man" from those for "king" and then adding those for "woman", one gets the numbers that closely align with "queen".
 So, king - man + woman = queen.

 Next is the assignment b. to compare the Tropical zodiac placements for the dates of each event pair and have a similarity measure.
 These geocentric ecliptic longitude placements are values between 0 degrees and 360 degrees and are also the degree placements used in Tropical astrology.
 For each event there are separate degrees for Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, North Lunar Node, and South Lunar Node, thus creating a 12-number-long vector for each.

-Comparing these vectors could be done by dot product too, but that would miss some very important features of astrology charts.
-We consider charts to be similar when their degree differences, ie the results of their degrees’ subtractions, are either close to zero or close to 360 degrees or -360 degrees.
+Comparing the 12-digit vectors for these zodiacal placements could be done by dot product too, but that would miss some very important features of astrology charts.
+We consider charts to be similar or conjunct when their degree differences, ie the results of their degrees’ subtractions, are either close to zero or close to 360 degrees or -360 degrees.
 Nicely enough, there is a trigonometric function that behaves exactly this way: the cosine.
 The simple plot of it follows, wherein you can see that the blue line has maxima at 0 degrees, 360 degrees, and -360 degrees.

 Thus for each of the two events in an event pair, the twelve placements of the second one was subtracted from those of the first one.
 Applying cosine to each of the twelve differences and then doing a simple summation gives a single-number result that is a straightforward but robust metric for the 12-planet chart similarities.